hannobraun/hanno.braun-odw.eu/content/notes/notebook/index.md

 Like the tools, all of the materials required were pretty cheap and easily available:

-- Paper: As stated above, I just decided to use some printer paper, to keep it simple.
+- Paper: As explained above, I just decided to use printer paper.
 - {{ ext_link(text="Binder's thread", url="https://www.modulor.de/en/linen-binder-s-thread-th-0-42mm-type-30-3-150m-black.html") }}
 - PVA glue
 - {{ ext_link(text="Cork leather", url="https://cork-shop.com/Korkleder-Korkstoff-vegan-Leder-naehen-basteln-kreativ-viele-Designs-und-Abmessungen-Acacia-35x25cm_1") }} for the cover